-All managers want their employees to work as a team, and while bringing in a professional consultant is an option, it is an expensive one.
-Most of what is required to improve team building can be done in-house, with little to no budget impact, according to an article by Dan Bobinski published on Management Issues.
-Bobinski believes rather than focusing on training, which can and should occur when appropriate, team building should be an organizational effort by management to create a culture emphasizing cooperation and teamwork.
+All managers want their employees to naturally work as a team, though its a special situation when it happens without effort.
+Team building programs, formal courses, and professional consultants can all help build unity, however most of what is required to improve team bonds can be done in-house with little to no budget.
+According to an article by Dan Bobinski published on Management Issues, rather than focusing on training, which can and should occur when appropriate, team building should be an organizational effort by management to create a culture emphasizing cooperation and teamwork.
 He gives the following guidelines to implement this process:

 As you can see, team building doesn’t need to break the budget.
 With a focus on a clearly defined goal, and a plan to utilize each individual’s strengths, team building can be cost-effective and successful.